Npc-coder/re2shield/README.md

 ```

 ## Updates
-### Version 0.1.5
+### Version 0.1.6
-- Reverted the change that automatically assigned IDs to patterns.
-Now the compile method requires both a list of regular expressions and a list of corresponding IDs, allowing users to specify the ID for each pattern.
-- Improved the compile method to check for ID duplication among both new and existing patterns in the database.
-If a duplicate ID is found and overwrite is False, a ValueError is raised.
+- The __str__ method has been updated.
+Now, it returns a string that includes the version of the Re2Shield object and the number of patterns in the database.
+If the database has not been compiled, the number of patterns is displayed as 0.
+With this change, it is guaranteed that a string is always returned when printing the Re2Shield object as a string.

 Please refer to the [Usage](#usage) section for examples of how to use these new features.